robomq/robomq.io/docs/user-guide/broadcast.md

 			while (true) {
 				QueueingConsumer.Delivery delivery = consumer.nextDelivery();
 				String message = new String(delivery.getBody());
-				String routingKey = delivery.getEnvelope().getRoutingKey();
-				System.out.println("Received '" + routingKey + "':'" + message + "'");
+				System.out.println('Received '' + message + ''');
 			}
 		}
 	}

 ## Node.js
-###Producer
+### Producer
-First producer should initializes a connection to [robomq.io](http://www.robomq.io) like tutorial in before section.
+First, producer should initialize the connection to the [robomq.io](http://www.robomq.io) server and initialize a channel for communication.

+	var connection = amqp.createConnection({ host: "your host", port: 5672,
+	login:'username', password:'password', vhost:'vhost-name' });

-Then producer should initialize a direct-type exchange.
-This exchange will deliver the message to the queue based on the queues' routing keys.
+Then producer should declare a **fanout** type exchange for delivering message.

+Then producer should subscribe an exchange for delivering message.
+The type of exchange should be fanout.
+Fanout type exchange will deliver all messages to all queues which binding to it.

+After initialized the exchange, producer should publishing the message to this exchange.
+Since this is fanout-type exchange, producer should leave routing key empty.
+Fanout type exchange will deliver all messages to all queues which binding to it.

+After initialized the exchange, producer should publishing the message to this exchange.
+Since this is fanout-type exchange, producer should leave routing key empty.

+	connection.on('ready',function(){
-	connection.exchange('exchangeName', options={type:'direct', autoDelete:false}, function(exchange)
+		connection.exchange('exchangeName', options={type:'fanout', autoDelete:false}, function(exchange){

-Then producer should publish message to the exchange with specific routing key.
+			console.log('start send message');
 			exchange.publish('routingKey','hello world');
-For this example, the routing key is 'routingKey'.
-Only the queue binding to this exchange and also has same routing key, as 'routingKey', can received this message.

-After finishing sending messages, producer should terminate the connection.
+		});
+	});

 ###Consumer

-For consumer, it should initializes connection to [robomq.io](http://www.robomq.io) first.
+First, consumer should initialize connection to the [robomq.io](http://www.robomq.io) server.

-Then consumer will initializes the same exchange as producer did.
+After that, consumer should initializes an exchange same as producer did.

-	connection.exchange('exchangeName', options={type:'direct', autoDelete:false}, function(exchange)

-Then consumer should declare a queue to listen.

-Then binding the queue to the exchange with a specific routing key.
-This key will be the identifier for this queue getting messages form this exchange.
+Then consumer should initialize a queue and bind this queue to the exchange.
+It will receive all the messages send to this exchange.

-After that, we can define own callback function for processing messages like what we did in previous chapter.
-Then consumer is ready to work.

-Now all the messages with the same routing key as this queue's will get consumed by this consumer.
+Consumer could also define a callback function as one to one section mentioned.
+Now, consumer could define consuming method and start consuming messages.

+	connection.on('ready', function(){
+		connection.exchange('exchangeName', options={type:'fanout', autoDelete:false}, function(exchange){
-	var queue = connection.queue('queueName', options={},function(queue){
+			var queue = connection.queue('QueueName', options={},function(queue){
 				console.log('Declare one queue, name is ' + queue.name);
-		queue.bind('exchangeName', 'routingKey');
+				queue.bind('exchangeName', '');
 				queue.subscribe(function (msg){
 					console.log('consumer received the message'+msg.data);
 				});
 			});
+		});
+	});

+Binding between same pair of exchange and queue can be initialized more than one times.
+One queue can bind to more than one exchanges and one exchange can be bound with more than one queues.

 ###Putting it all together

 **producer.js**

 	var amqp = require('amqp');
 	var connection = amqp.createConnection({ host: 'your host', port: 'port' });

 	connection.on('ready',function(){
-		connection.exchange('exchangeName', options={type:'direct', autoDelete:false}, function(exchange){
+		connection.exchange('exchangeName', options={type:'fanout', autoDelete:false}, function(exchange){
 			console.log('start send message');
 			exchange.publish('routingKey','hello world');
 		});
 	});

 **consumer.js**

 	var amqp = require('amqp');
 	var connection = amqp.createConnection({ host: 'your host', port: 'port' });

 	connection.on('ready', function(){
-		connection.exchange('exchangeName', options={type:'direct', autoDelete:false}, function(exchange){
+		connection.exchange('exchangeName', options={type:'fanout', autoDelete:false}, function(exchange){
-			var queue = connection.queue('queueName', options={},function(queue){
+			var queue = connection.queue('QueueName', options={},function(queue){
 				console.log('Declare one queue, name is ' + queue.name);
-				queue.bind('exchangeName', 'routingKey');
+				queue.bind('exchangeName', '');
 				queue.subscribe(function (msg){
 					console.log('consumer received the message'+msg.data);
 				});
 			});
 		});
 	});

 ## C
 ### Prerequisites